 Christopher has recently filmed 9 episodes in Season 3 of the children’s TV drama Jovis and played the lovable villain Mr. Bosanti Crayco.
 His other TV credits include Coronation Street, Titanic- Birth of a Legend (ITV), Brookside, Hollyoaks and Mystery Files (Sky TV).
 BBC Real Stories (Lawyer) Channel 4s The Courtroom.
 He played Colin Jarvis in the award-winning feature film For Love’s Sake and Mark Antony in a short thriller film called Caesar which was well received.

-Christopher has also appeared on many TV Chat shows, radio and had many features in newspapers and magazines talking about his book and acting career.
+Christopher has also appeared on many TV Chat shows, radio and had many features in newspapers and magazines talking about his acting career.

 Christopher was drawn to set up the Power Foundation to enable young people to benefit from access to the arts.